DinoVukelic/AutomationWork/README.md

     Dim allDatesCovered As Boolean
     allDatesCovered = True

-    Dim dateKey As Variant, participantKey As Variant For Each dateKey In dateParticipantsDict.keys
+    Dim dateKey As Variant
+    For Each dateKey In dateParticipantsDict.keys
+        Dim isDateMissing As Boolean
+        isDateMissing = False
-        Dim missingForDate As String
+        Dim participantList As String
-        missingForDate = ""
+        participantList = ""

+        Dim participantKey As Variant
         For Each participantKey In dateParticipantsDict(dateKey).keys
-            If dateParticipantsDict(dateKey)(participantKey) = False Then
+            If Not dateParticipantsDict(dateKey)(participantKey) Then
                 allDatesCovered = False
+                isDateMissing = True
-                missingForDate = missingForDate & "    Participant " & participantKey & vbCrLf
+                participantList = participantList & "Participant " & participantKey & vbCrLf
             End If
         Next participantKey

-        If missingForDate <> "" Then
+        If isDateMissing Then
-            missingParticipants = missingParticipants & "Date: " & dateKey & vbCrLf & missingForDate & vbCrLf
+            missingParticipants = missingParticipants & "Date: " & dateKey & vbCrLf & participantList
         End If
     Next dateKey

     If allDatesCovered Then
         MsgBox "All participants are present for all dates!", vbInformation Else
+        If Len(missingParticipants) > 0 Then
-        MsgBox "Some participants are missing for certain dates:" & vbCrLf & missingParticipants, vbExclamation End If
+            MsgBox "Some participants are missing for certain dates:" & vbCrLf & missingParticipants, vbExclamation Else
+            MsgBox "There is no missing data for any date.", vbInformation End If
+    End If
 End Sub